About The Cottage

-Wherever you are on your journey, I’m glad your route has led to The Cottage.
+Wherever you are on your journey, I’m glad your route has led here — to my backyard and The Cottage.

 For a longer bio, a list of my books, and information on having me speak to your group, please click here.

 1) There are three choices for paid subscriptions: Monthly ($5 each month), Yearly ($50 per year), or as a Cultivating Member ($150 per year).
-Benefits for all three levels of paid subscriptions are the same - regular newsletter, full archive access, occasional online chats, discounts to some events and online classes (what you currently receive) plus:
+Benefits for all three levels of paid subscriptions are the same - regular newsletter, full archive access, occasional online chats, discounts to some events and online classes plus: